-The Open Government Partnership Australia website is run by the Public Data Branch in the Department of the Prime Minister and Cabinet.
+The Open Government Partnership Australia website is run by the Department of the Prime Minister and Cabinet.

-The majority of content on this blog is text based.
+The majority of content on this website is text based.
 Images have alternative text and are often described further in surrounding information.

 When you submit a comment to this website, you retain copyright in it.
 By submitting a comment to this website you agree to make it available to the rest of the world under the same Creative Commons Attribution 3.0 Australia licence as above.
 If you have made a comment unaware of this policy and you are unhappy about it, please contact us and we can remove your comment from our system.